Consensys/web3-fullstack-starter/README.md

 ### Saving a private key with an alias and Foundry account name

-> `myCastAccountName` is most likely not what your alias is, so ensure that when you see this variable in the commands that you swap it out with your own alias.
+> *Remember that `myCastAccountName` is not what your alias is named, so ensure that when you see this variable in the commands that you swap it out with your own alias.

 run:
 ```bash